Mercury in fish: By nation

 Certain countries have cultural differences that lead to more fish consumption and therefore more possible exposure to seafood methylmercury.
 In Ghana, the local population traditionally consumes large quantities of fish, leading to potentially dangerous amounts of mercury in the bloodstream.

+In the Lower Amazon, mercury contamination in fish is driven by anthropogenic activities such as gold mining and deforestation, which release mercury into aquatic ecosystems.
+Studies report mercury concentrations in fish muscle tissue ranging from 0.01 to 0.67 μg/g, with carnivorous species like Plagioscion squamosissimus showing higher levels due to biomagnification, sometimes exceeding the World Health Organization's safety threshold of 0.5 μg/g.
+Local communities relying on fish as a dietary staple face potential health risks from mercury exposure.
+Mercury levels in aquatic species, including fish and shrimp (Macrobrachium amazonicum), indicate broader environmental contamination, particularly near mining areas.
 In the Amazonian Basin, during the rainy season, herbivorous fish dominate the diet of 72.2% of the women selected from a particular Amazonian village.
 Analysis also shows increase of mercury content in the hair of humans who eat fish on a daily basis in the Amazon.

 The most serious case of mercury poisoning in recent history was in the Japanese city of Minamata, in the 1950s.
 Minamata poisoning demonstrated that significant prenatal and postnatal exposure to high levels of methylmercury caused serious neurological problems.
 Minamata victims also showed higher than normal signs of psychiatric diseases, along with those diseases being caused by underlying neurological issues.

 A 2014 USGS survey of mercury levels in the United States water system found that methylmercury concentrations in fish were typically highest in wetland areas including the coastal plain streams in the Southeast.
 Fish methylmercury levels were also high in the Western US, but only in streams that had been mined for mercury or gold.

 Minamata disease

 In the 1950s, inhabitants of the seaside town of Minamata, on Kyushu island in Japan, noticed strange behavior in animals.
 Cats would exhibit nervous tremors, dance, and scream.
 Within a few years, this was observed in other animals; birds would drop out of the sky.
 Symptoms were also observed in fish, an important component of the diet, especially for the poor.
 When human symptoms started to be noticed around 1956 an investigation began.

 Fishing was officially banned in 1957.
 It was found that the Chisso Corporation, a petrochemical company and maker of plastics such as vinyl chloride, had been discharging heavy metal waste into the sea for decades.
 They used mercury compounds as catalysts in their syntheses.
 It is believed that about 5,000 people were killed and perhaps 50,000 were to some extent poisoned by mercury.
 Mercury poisoning in Minamata, Japan, is now known as Minamata disease.